Overview

 The causes of cluster headache are unknown.
 This severely limits our understanding of the disease and the development of effective treatments.
 In order to work towards a cure, we first need to understand what causes the disorder.

-Whilst people with close relatives with cluster headache have an increased risk of developing it themselves, suggesting an underlying genetic cause, there have so far been no conclusive results from studies examining genes.
+Whilst people with close relatives with cluster headache have an increased risk of developing it themselves, suggesting an underlying genetic cause, previous studies examining genes had not produced any conclusive results.

-Through collaboration with headache specialists internationally, Emer and colleagues have assembled a set of more than 100 families with cluster headache, creating a biobank of DNA for further analysis.
-And, additionally, Emer is part of an international collaboration that is collecting DNA from around 5,000 patients with cluster headache worldwide.
+Prior to embarking on her PhD studies, Emer had spent a year working as a clinical research fellow at Queen Square.
+During this time she worked with colleagues and headache specialists locally and internationally to assemble a set of more than 100 families with cluster headache, creating a biobank of DNA for further analysis.
+She was also part of an international collaboration collecting DNA from patients worldwide.

-Emer is using this rich resource to further examine the heritability of cluster headache and aims to identify and examine the genes responsible.
-She will carry out functional studies on identified genetic variants to examine their role in the disease.
+Emer used this rich resource as the basis for her PhD research, to examine the heritability of cluster headache and to identify and examine the genes responsible.

 Impact

-Emer's research will aid the design of potential new therapies, helping to create a framework for future studies of the mechanisms of cluster headache and enabling the stratification of patients for future clinical trials.
+Her research has advanced knowledge of the genetic and clinical factors influencing the development of cluster headache and its clinical course.
+The genetic analyses and functional studies will aid the design of potential new therapies, helping to create a framework for future studies of the mechanisms of cluster headache and enabling the stratification of patients for future clinical trials.

-These developments will ultimately lead to more effective management and an improved quality of life for people with cluster headache.
+These developments will ultimately lead to more effective management and an improved quality of life for people with cluster headache, with the collaborative framework built during the course of Emer’s PhD providing a foundation for ongoing research into this poorly-understood condition.